Little Red Coop

 Most of the addition was built as we went along with minimal planning ahead of the time.
 We pretty much had the basics of building down at that point.
 Studs, siding, roof, door, done.
 But first came the foundation.
 I decided to have a dirt floor in the addition to allow the girls to dustbathe year round, so predator protection was key.
 We ended up digging out the entire area for the addition, setting two layers of cinderblocks in as the bottom portion of the wall, and filling the corners with concrete to sink in the bolts that would hold the wooden part of the wall down.

-The building of the walls went pretty smoothly.
 We began with something like a skeleton, which slowly evolved into the shape we desired:

 Rafters went up:

 The windows were framed in at this point, giving me my first look at the view my girls would have from their extended home.
 They have five windows total in this coop addition: